-I am a complex systems engineer, designer, design researcher and educator currently leading the Discovery phase of the Convergent Aeronautics Solutions project at NASA.
+I am an engineer, designer, and researcher currently leading the Discovery phase of the Convergent Aeronautics Solutions project at NASA.
 I also teach in the transdisciplinary online Masters in Engineering, Sustainability, & Health (MESH) program at the University of San Diego.

 After a decade at MIT D-Lab, IDDS, and Battelle working collaboratively to develop hardware, teach design, and grow social impact organizations in the U.S., India, and Zambia, I went back to school and completed a Ph.D. in Mechanical Engineering (Design) at Stanford University.
-There I was part of the Center for Design Research, Center for Work, Technology & Organization, and Center for African Studies with funding from the National Science Foundation Graduate Research Fellowship program.
+There I was part of the Center for Work, Technology & Organization, Center for Design Research, and Center for African Studies with funding from the National Science Foundation Graduate Research Fellowship.

 My research examines how people co-design across group boundaries.
-I build from theories in engineering design, the learning sciences, complex systems, sociology, psychology, critical studies and other transdisciplinary scholarship.
-My research involves ethnography and mixed methods in partnership with communities and organizations.
+I build from theories in engineering design, organization studies, the learning sciences, complex systems, sociology, psychology, critical studies and other transdisciplinary scholarship.
+This typically involves ethnography and mixed methods in partnership with communities and organizations.